 - No strenuous activities for 48 hours

-- Do not rinse or brush on evening of surgery
+- Do not rinse or brush on the evening of the surgery

 - On the day after surgery, Rinse with water or salt water (saline) every two hours for 10-14 days; Continue for at least 10 to 14 days

-- Do not smoke for seven to 10 days (first 24 hours for bleeding problems, thereafter to avoid healing complications such as dry socket, infections, poor closure)
+- Do not smoke for seven to 10 days for the first 24 hours (this avoids bleeding problems or healing complications such as dry socket, infections, or poor closure)

 - Soft diet for three to five days; advance as you feel comfortable